Blog Details Shape

 Data-driven testing

-To address the challenge of dynamic data and testing scenarios, we incorporate data-driven testing, which leverages external data sources to create a wider range of test scenarios, ensuring the app functions correctly under diverse conditions.
+To address the challenge of dynamic data and testing scenarios, we incorporate data-driven testing.
+Which leverages external data sources to create a wider range of test scenarios, ensuring the app functions correctly under diverse conditions.

 Implementation guide: